microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/domain-forcedelete.md

 Deletes a domain using an asynchronous long-running operation.

-Prior to calling [forceDelete](domain-forcedelete.md), you must update or remove any references of **Exchange** as the provisioning service.
+Prior to calling [forceDelete](domain-forcedelete.md), you must update or remove any references to **Exchange** as the provisioning service.

 The following actions are performed as part of this operation: